 Once the filling mixture begins to boil, you'll remove about ¼ cup and place it into a glass measuring cup (the best for pouring hot liquid) and then slowly drizzle the syrup into the beaten eggs while whisking.
 Then you'll add the warm egg mixture back into the rest of the syrup.
 Easy peasy!

-If you make this pecan pie, please leave us a star rating at the bottom of the page!
+If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
-Happy baking!
+And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 Pecan Pie (with NO corn syrup!)